Volume of Hypercubes Clipped by Hyperplanes and Combinatorial Identities: Combinatorial identities from clipping hypercubes

 in the formula of the $m=2$ case and obtain the identity of Theorem \ref{thm:clippedsimplex}.
 We remark that the identity of Theorem \ref{thm:clippedsimplex} is a direct consequence of Proposition 1 in \cite{cho_volume_2001}.

-Note that $H_1$ and $H_2$ violate good clipping conditions.
-So we use the $\epsilon$-perturbation method in Section \ref{sec:goodclipping} when applying the volume formula. \begin{proof}[Proof of Theorem \ref{thm:clippedsimplex}] For sufficiently small $\epsilon>0$, let us consider
+Note that $H_1$ and $H_2$ violate the good clipping conditions.
+So we use the $\epsilon$-perturbation proposed in Section \ref{sec:goodclipping} when applying the volume formula. \begin{proof}[Proof of Theorem \ref{thm:clippedsimplex}] For sufficiently small $\epsilon>0$, the polytope $[0,1]^n \cap H_1^+$ with